developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/printingGuide/index.md

 There are two methods of enabling the Printer API:

-* Include all 'ebapi' modules
+* Include all "ebapi" modules
-* Include only the API required modules
+* Include only the required API modules

 Both methods are explained below.